adityabhanu/DSA-Practice-Python/README.md

 # DSA-Practice-Python
-Practice problems for DSA in Python
+Practice problems for DSA in Python.